rsabec/rsabec.github.io/_posts/2024-06-05-BlueberryCobbler.markdown

 Berries

-4 1/2 cups fresh blueberries with either lemon zest and juice or rasberries.
+2 to 2 1/2 pints of fresh blueberries with either lemon zest and juice or rasberries.

 1/3 cup sugar